SeanVenz/codechum/Lesson4/Topic53.md

 }
 ```

 In this example, we define a JavaScript function `validateForm()` that is called when the form is submitted.
 The function retrieves the input value and performs a validation check for an empty input.
-If the input is empty, an alert is displayed, and the function returns `false` to prevent form submission.
+If the input is empty, an console.log is displayed, and the function returns `false` to prevent form submission.
 Otherwise, the function returns `true`, allowing the form to be submitted.

 Make sure to place the JavaScript code inside a `<script>` tag above the closing `</body>` tag to ensure it is executed after the HTML elements have been loaded.